gnunn1/modernize-apps-jboss/docs/cdk-docs/md/README.md

 <kbd>![](Images/rdp1.jpg)</kbd>
 4. In the new blade that appear, click on **Yes**.</br>
 <kbd>![](Images/rdp2.jpg)</kbd>
-5. Now in the Login page, provide the credentials as follows and click on **OK**
+5. Now in the Login page, provide the credentials as follows and click on **OK**.
 * Username : **root**
 * Password : **demoPassword1!**</br>
 <kbd>![](Images/rdp3.jpg)</kbd>